Phuketcondovillainvestment

 Frequently Asked Questions

 Either can hit investor-grade outcomes.
 Condos often win on operational simplicity and predictable common-area fees; villas can win on premium nightly pricing for quality pool product.
+For net yield math, see the dedicated ROI comparison.
 Always underwrite net yield after CAM/sinking fund (condo) or pool/garden/utilities (villa).

 It is a commonly discussed lease renewal framing, but enforceability, registration, renewal fees, and transfer mechanics are contract-specific.
 Legal review is mandatory before treating it as equivalent to freehold land ownership.